Skip to main content

 UGA Arch

-I graduated from the University of Alabama in 2021 where I earned a B.A. in Anthropology and a B.S. in Conservation Ecology.
+I graduated from the University of Alabama in 2021 with a B.A. in Anthropology and a B.S. in Conservation Ecology.
 My interest in political ecology and community-led conservation arose from ethnographic fieldwork in Belize that explored the motivating factors of conch piracy.
 Other research projects have included analysis of the connections between land-use change and food insecurity in Laos, and spatial analysis of narco-trafficking through Central America.
-Future research will investigate how protected areas impact communities’ participation in conservation efforts, their environmental governance, and food security.

 Education: